 On the N face, this problem takes a line R of the centre of the face, and uses the side-pull lip of a large hueco.
 Top out on the rounded finish, with small holds.
 Descend on climbers R down the ‘dented’ corner ramp near the NW corner of the boulder.

-Fig.8 Rubik’s boulder.
+Fig.8 Rubik’s Boulder (The Cube).
 The yellow line showing the problem ‘Dent’, blue line showing the descent